 “The word of God came down to man as rain to soil, and the result was mud, not clear water.”
 Kim Stanley Robinson

-I wonder if we have been trained to disbelieve, until proven correct.
-Even the most liberal among us, has problems believing in something that appears to be too good to be true.
+I wonder if they have trained us to disbelieve until proven correct.
+Even the most liberal among us has problems believing in something that appears to be too good to be true.
 We have become cynical.
-You have to wonder, if it is due to our societies lack of honesty?
+You have to wonder if it is because of our society’s lack of honesty?
 Or have most of us been duped so many times by family, friends, neighbors, co-workers and strangers, that we won’t immediately warm up to the most sincere person we meet.

-We quickly challenge the store clerk, co-worker, family and friend, yet we can be fooled by the spouse, which renders us defeated and mystified.
-I would guess, that if our family, friends and co-workers are cheating or lying to us, it is not a far cry to fathom our spouse might be doing the same.
-Now the saddest happening is the transformation of the person, who gets back up on their feet, after having been hurt.
-They are tainted from trusting anyone.
-That is the possible result of the deception.
+We quickly challenge the store clerk, co-worker, family and friend, yet we can be fooled by the spouse which renders us defeated and mystified.
+I would guess that if our family, friends and co-workers are cheating or lying to us, it is not a far cry to fathom our spouse might do the same.
+Now the saddest happening is the transformation of the person who gets back up on their feet, after having been hurt.
+It taints them from trusting anyone.
+That results from the deception.

 With so much deception going around, I wonder if that is why we are so negative in our interpretation of others.
 We are obviously quicker to believe the person meant us harm, rather than believing they had our best interest at heart.
 It makes sense that the more you suffer deceit, at the hands of those you love, the more guarded you become, especially at the hands of strangers.
 I still believe it is a tragic situation, to always weigh in on the negative side.

 It took some time before the issue got resolved, and the relationship was back on track.
 When the mother-in-law explained how she felt about the gift, her daughter-in-law explained her reasoning about the gift.
-Both women laughed but learned a life-long lesson.
+Both women laughed but learned a lifelong lesson.
 We never really understand why others construe things the way they do.
-As much as we believe we are helping, we might be surprised to discover we have actually hurt someone, without any intentions of doing so.
+As much as we believe we are helping, it might surprise us to discover we have actually hurt someone, with no intentions of doing so.

-Another women was insulted at the house gifts her daughter-in-law gave to her.
-The woman treasured and craved a less expensive gift, that she could wear, instead of the kitchen utensil that would have alleviated her time.
-It took years until she finally let out the real truth one day, mostly because of her hurt and anger.
+Another woman was insulted at the house gifts her daughter-in-law gave to her.
+The woman treasured and craved a less expensive gift, that she could wear, instead of the kitchen utensil that would have eased her time.
+It took years before she finally let out the actual truth one day, mostly because of her hurt and anger.
 The daughter-in-law loved the latest gadgets, and she believed she was helping her mother-in-law to be up to date with technology.
-The mother-in-law realized her daughter-in-law was not the uncaring person she thought.
+The mother-in-law realized her daughter-in-law was not the uncaring person, she thought.
 Her daughter-in-law had actually put a lot of thinking into her gifts.
-Both women were dismayed, at the total misunderstanding of the situation.
+Both women were dismayed at the total misunderstanding of the situation.

 One daughter-in-law was disgusted at her mother-in-law’s nature gifts.
-Although she admitted she admired all of the plants given to her, when she happily placed them in her garden.
+Although she admitted she admired all the plants given to her, when she happily placed them in her garden.
 The daughter-in-law still clung to the belief that a gift was to be an indulgence for her.
 She did not relish another plant.
-She was not an outside person, as she put it.
+She was not an outside person.
 Regardless of the cost, she refused to manage any more flowers .
-After a few years, and numerous hints, a request from the son to his mother was made.
-After that the mother-in-law began buying more personal items for her daughter-in-law, on any given occasion.
+After a few years, and many hints, a request from the son to his mother was made.
+After that, the mother-in-law began buying more personal items for her daughter-in-law, on any occasion.

-On the surface, all of these stories may appear harmless enough, but in reality they were painful, and long enduring for the women involved.
+On the surface, these stories may appear harmless enough, but in reality they were painful, and long enduring for the women involved.
 The women compiled years of resentment and frustration.
-They even believed the disliked gifts were given on purpose, to cause them misery.
+They even believed they gave the disliked gifts on purpose, to cause them misery.
 In the first place, these women were not totally trusting, because if they had been, they might have been able to accept the gifts in good faith and move on.

 The same can happen with words.
 One person asks for the truth regarding an item of clothing.
-When they get the actual answer, and they don’t like it, resentment enters into the relationship.
-We must realize if we want honesty, we must be willing to receive any and all answers.
-Even if we don’t like an answer, we must understand that what we believe can be very different from what another thinks.
+When they get the actual answer, and they don’t like it, resentment enters the relationship.
+We must realize if we want honesty, we must receive all answers.
+Even if we don’t like an answer, we understand that what we believe can differ greatly from what another thinks.
 Trusting ourselves first is perhaps the best solution.

-I remember a time at a party at my daughters house.
-I forgot something and happen to be facing another woman at the party.
-I frowned as she was finishing up with a story and she reasoned I was not agreeing with her, when she witnessed my frown.
+I remember a time at a party at my daughter’s house.
+I forgot something and be facing another woman at the party.
+I frowned as she was finishing up with a story, and she reasoned I was not agreeing with her when she witnessed my frown.
 As much as I attempted to explain, she wouldn’t listen.
 My mind had been on other things and not her conversation.
-To this day she likely believes that I didn’t like what she said.
+To this day, she likely believes that I didn’t like what she said.
 I can’t take the incident back, and I can’t get her to have faith in me.
 All any of us can do, is trust that others have confidence in our honesty.

 The way we analyze other people is frightening.
 More so because if we are not always tuned into what they are saying or doing, we have set the stage for a confrontation.
 Maybe the social media makes it easier for all of us to get along.
 I don’t regard the media as an honest elucidation, due to the fact that the senses are not more involved.
 We see words on a page.
 In a way it takes no courage to print a quick message.
 It requires no thinking, no facial expression, and a complete disregard of the tone of our voices.